miguelmota/zksnarks-example/README.md

     }
     ```

-    As you can there is a lot going on.
+    As you can see there is a lot going on.
 Snarkjs conveniently provides a method to generate the transaction input parameters.

     ```bash
     snarkjs generatecall --proof=proof.json --public=public.json